maggszy/maggszy/README.md

 ### Hi there, I'm Magda! 👋

+- 🔭 I'm working in Python, Julia and R
+- 😄 I'm interessted in data analysis and programming
 <!--
 Here are some ideas to get you started:
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...